ranamohamedd/alx-pre_course/0x01-git/README.md

-message: “Starting to code today, so cool”
+message: “How to be up to date in git"